ravigajul/CoreJavaNSeleniumForMe/README.md

 ### Annotations

-Of course!
 Here is the scope of each TestNG annotation:

 - **@BeforeSuite**: Runs once before all tests in the suite.
 - **@AfterSuite**: Runs once after all tests in the suite.